brenthuisman/par2deep/README.md

 This tool will generate one parity file (plus a file for the recovery blocks) per file that you protect.
 This makes it simple to move files if you change your mind on how your file tree must be organized.
 Just move the `par2` files along.

+On Windows and Linux 64bit platforms, a compiled [libpar2](https://github.com/brenthuisman/libpar2) is provided and no external `par2` required.

 ## Motivation

 I chose to use the old but well tested and well known `par2` program to base this tool on, instead of similar tools such as `zfec`, `rsbep` or something like `pyFileFixity`.
 Some recent forks of `par2` have added recursive scanning abilities, but they're generally not cross-platform.
 They also do not offer an interactive way of diagnosing (parts of) your file tree, and different problem handling for different areas of your file tree.